Where to watch Guy Middleton in the UK

 What are Guy Middleton's most popular films?

 Most-watched Guy Middleton films currently: Oh!
-What a Lovely War (1969), Goodbye, Mr. Chips (1939), Dangerous Moonlight (1941), Marry Me (1949), Laughter in Paradise (1951).
+What a Lovely War (1969), Goodbye, Mr. Chips (1939), The Belles of St Trinian's (1954), Albert R.N.
+(1953), Break in the Circle (1955).

 What TV shows has Guy Middleton appeared in?

-Selected TV credits: Doctor Who (1963), The Wednesday Play (1964), Hancock's Half Hour (1956), Dixon of Dock Green (1955), Educating Archie (1958).
+Selected TV credits: Doctor Who (1963), The Wednesday Play (1964), Dixon of Dock Green (1955), Hancock's Half Hour (1956), Educating Archie (1958).

 Looking for a specific title?